 While caffeine has a positive effect on your motivation for optimum performance, just avoid taking this pre-workout supplement later in the day.
 I’m speaking from experience with a sleepless night.

 Nope, this is not an invitation to strip off at the gym.
 Naked Energy is the clever brand name behind this pre-workout, which claims to deliver one of the cleanest supplements available.

-Basically, it has a short list of active ingredients without any of the artificial crap that is so common just to make things taste better.
+Basically, this pre-workout has a short list of active ingredients without any of the artificial crap that is so common just to make things taste better.

 The combination of beta-alanine and creatine is great for CrossFit and any other workout designed for muscle building goals.
 And these benefits are highlighted in a lot of online reviews.